kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ![Provision only once classes](./provision_once.png)

-- OData rendering
+- OData specification rendering

-Kyma allows you to register not only REST APIs but also OData APIs.
-The Console now supports both OpenAPI and OData spec rendering.
+Kyma allows you to register REST APIs as well as OData APIs.
+The Console now supports not only OpenAPI but also OData spec rendering.
 We developed a new component and integrated it in the Service Catalog views to support this use case.
 Currently, we support OData v2, v3, and v4.
 We support only `XML` as the input data format and we transform older OData versions to v4.

 ![OData spec](./odata.png)